dlal-group/simtext/README.md

 # SimText

-A text mining framework for interactive analysis and visualiza-tion of similarities among biomedical entities.
+A text mining framework for interactive analysis and visualization of similarities among biomedical entities.

 ## Brief overview of tools: